 Get involved and join one of these groups — which are led and inspired by students who have unique interests and talents, just like you.

-Each student group within the Office of Intercultural Development serves a dual purpose to provide a place for students who are seeking a sense of identity, comfort, or support in a specific cultural group or interested in experiencing and learning about a different culture.
+Each student group within the Office of Intercultural Development serves a dual purpose to provide a place for students who are seeking a sense of identity, comfort, or support in a specific cultural group or a place for students who are interested in experiencing and learning about a different culture.
+Membership or participation in each of the clubs or organizations below is not limited by sex, race, ethnicity, color, or national origin, and each group is open to all students, regardless of sex, race, ethnicity, color or national origin.

 The student groups who help fulfill this purpose are: